Emurgo/yoroi-frontend/docs/specs/code/STORAGE.md

 Note: we need to add “CoinType” to conceptual wallet in order to make the storage layer be able to support multiple currencies.
 You could infer this information IF a conceptual wallet contained a Bip44Purpose and then checking which index is used for the CoinType derivation, but this is not guaranteed to be the case (especially in the case of adhoc wallets).
 Additionally, we have no guarantee a conceptual wallet will be tied to something that uses Bip44 at all so we can’t resolve this by just enforcing the presence of a Bip44Purpose

-Note: Name has limit `40` to match the existing limit in Yoroi and Daedalus (too large causes problems in the UI.
-40 may be too long to be honest)

 Note: NetworkId is in the conceptual wallet even though you actually only need to know the protocol magic for when you derive an address.
 The tradeoff is between the two following behaviors:

 1. Associate ProtocolMagic with address only: when user switches to testnet, all their wallets, accounts, etc. stay exactly the same but all their addresses & transactions change